CICA Compensation Claims

 ii) Special expenses, such as care

-- Applications can be reopened and further payments made where appropriate
+• Applications can be reopened and further payments made where it is appropriate to do so.